brookjordan/sass-styles/packages/sass-styles-typography/README.md

 #### My version of SASS doesn’t have @use and I can’t upgrade

 This should be fine, and should work as normal without the initial `@use`.
-The only issue may be that you now have functions with less readable names, if this becomes an issue for many people I will look into making less clashy aliases for mixins and functions.
+The only issue may be that you now have functions with less readable names.\
+If this becomes an issue for many people I will look into making less clashy aliases for mixins and functions.